MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 **AssemblyName** and **ApplicationBase** parameters.

-Creating a type lets you control more aspects of the session configuration, such as exposing or hiding certain parameters of cmdlets, or setting data size and object size limits that users cannot override.
+Creating a type lets you control more aspects of the session configuration, such as exposing or hiding certain parameters of cmdlets, or setting data size and object size limits that users can't override.

 If you omit this parameter, the **DefaultRemotePowerShellConfiguration** class is used for the